-- 6.1 The requested budget allocation for the 2019/20 programme is £20.851million.
-A further breakdown of the areas of work that are planned to be undertaken is shown at paragraph 9. - 6.2 As part of the management agreement which commenced in August 2013 between the Council and CBH, the management fee was expanded to reflect the wider range of services CBH now provides on behalf of the Council, so it incorporates the fee for managing the capital programme.
-Members are therefore asked to note that the requested budget allocation in paragraph 6.1, and the budget sums included in paragraph 9 and Appendix A all include the fee for managing the capital programme, which for 2019/20 totals £1,343,000.
-A further breakdown of the management fee is included in the HRA Revenue Estimates report elsewhere on the agenda. - 6.3 Cabinet are also asked to note that a report elsewhere on the agenda sets outs proposals for new projects using HRA borrowing, such as re-commencing new build plans and increasing Council housing stock through acquisitions.
-These have been reflected in the Housing Investment Programme, with further information provided in the following paragraphs.
+6.1 The requested budget allocation for the 2020/21 programme is £26.663million.
+A further breakdown of the areas of work that are planned to be undertaken is shown at paragraph 9.

+- 6.2 As part of the management agreement which commenced in August 2013 between the Council and CBH, the management fee was expanded to reflect the wider range of services CBH now provides on behalf of the Council, so it incorporates the fee for managing the capital programme.
+Members are therefore asked to note that the requested budget allocation in paragraph 6.1, and the budget sums included in paragraph 9 and Appendix A all include the fee for managing the capital programme, which for 2020/21 totals £1,371,700.
+A further breakdown of the management fee is included in the HRA Revenue Estimates report elsewhere on the agenda. - 6.3 Cabinet, at its meeting in January 2019, considered proposals for new projects using HRA borrowing, such as re-commencing new build plans and increasing Council housing stock through acquisitions.
+These proposals continue to be reflected in the Housing Investment Programme, with further information provided in the following paragraphs.

-7. HRA Capital Medium Term Financial Forecast - 2019/20 to 2023/24
+7. HRA Capital Medium Term Financial Forecast - 2020/21 to 2024/25